Generative World Models of Tasks: LLM-Driven Hierarchical Scaffolding for Embodied Agents: HTE: A framework for Hierarchical Task Environments

-Many current multi-agent benchmarks, such as Google Research Football~\citep{kurach2020google} or the Isaac Gym-based environment used by MARLadona~\citep{li2024marladona}, are best described as sophisticated physics simulators.
+Many current multi-agent benchmarks, such as Google Research Football \citep{kurach2020google} or the Isaac Gym-based environment used by MARLadona \citep{li2024marladona}, are best described as sophisticated physics simulators.
 They provide the laws of the world and a sparse terminal goal, leaving the entire burden of task decomposition and strategy discovery to the learning algorithm.
 While valuable for testing raw learning capabilities, their world models are incomplete for decision-making because they lack a model of task semantics.

-We propose that the next generation of benchmarks should be architected as \textit{structured task environments}.
+We propose that the next generation of benchmarks should be architected as \textit{Hierarchical Task Environments} (HTEs).
 This means moving beyond physics and providing explicit support for hierarchical task definition and decomposition as a core feature of the environment's world model itself.
-The environment should not just be a place where an agent \textit{acts}, but a place where an agent \textit{learns structure}.
+The environment should be a place where an agent learns structure instead of just be a place where an agent acts.